Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 September 2024 00.22.29 UTC
+- WIB: Minggu, 29 September 2024 01.30.30 UTC
-- WITA: Minggu, 29 September 2024 01.22.29 UTC
+- WITA: Minggu, 29 September 2024 02.30.30 UTC
-- WIT: Minggu, 29 September 2024 02.22.29 UTC
+- WIT: Minggu, 29 September 2024 03.30.30 UTC

 Kutipan Inspiratif:
-"Nobody can make you feel inferior without your consent."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: motivational
+Kategori: friendship